milovanovic/nco/README.md

 	- Phase dithering or Taylor series correction options provide high dynamic range signals
 	- Output data precision can vary
 	- Different input interfaces
+	- Optinal multiplier used for the output
+	- Output buffering

 The generated module consists of a Phase Generator and a SIN/COS Lookup Table (phase to sinusoid conversion).
 SIN/COS Lookup Table can also be used individually.
 The Phase Generator consists of a phase accumulator followed by an optional adder to provide addition of phase offset.
 The phase increment and phase offset can be independently configured to be either fixed, programmable or streaming (AXI4 interface).
 When configured as fixed, the